coderman17/my-garden/README.md

 # Use
 The UI should be fairly self-explanatory, but essentially you can add and edit your plant collection, using images from the web.
 A small plant collection is already pre-loaded.
-You can then use your plants to design or visualise your gardens
+You can then use your plants to populate your gardens, helping you design your perfect garden!